-2.59 There is no template for Management Responsibilities Maps; it is up to firms to produce their own.
-In doing so, the PRA expects them to accurately reflect their structure, size and complexity including, where applicable, group governance arrangements.
+2.58 There is no template for MRMs Management Responsibilities Maps;and it is up to firms to produce their own.
+In doing so, the PRA expects them to develop and maintain an MRM that is appropriate for and accurately reflects the structure, size and complexity of the firm including, where applicable, group governance arrangements.